Wiolarz/Polyspear/Documentation/libspear.md

 ## VSCode integration

 In order to have a fully working IntelliSense integration in VSCode, make sure to install 'C/C++' and 'CMake Tools' extensions and make sure to configure/build using the menu on the left sidebar (with the CMake Tools icon).
 Make sure that the compiler version listed here is recent enough for C++20 support (at least GCC 13).
+After that you should be able to build project and have working IntelliSense.

 ## Optimization